espressif/esp-idf/docs/en/api-guides/build-system.rst

 For example, if ``SDKCONFIG_DEFAULTS="sdkconfig.defaults;sdkconfig_devkit1"``, and there is a file ``sdkconfig.defaults.esp32`` in the same folder, then the files will be applied in the following order: (1) sdkconfig.defaults (2) sdkconfig.defaults.esp32 (3) sdkconfig_devkit1.

+You can find more detailed information on how the project configuration works in the :ref:`Project Configuration Guide <project-configuration-guide>`.
+In the :ref:`Configuration Files Structure and Relationships <configuration-structure>`, you can find lower-level information about the configuration files.

 .. _flash_parameters: